ge96lip/ProtoPNet/PIPNet/README.md

 README:
 This readme file consists mainly of the same material from the PIP-Net README.

+- Note, there is an example for how to run the breastmnist_224 dataset.
+See the used_arguments.
+If you wish to run your own dataset, then ensure that the structure of the folder is similar to the breastmnist.

 # PIP-Net: Patch-Based Intuitive Prototypes for Interpretable Image Classification
 This repository presents the PyTorch code for PIP-Net (Patch-based Intuitive Prototypes Network).